 As we were walking through town, Glyvia noted a waymark with a kilometer plaque already missing.
 She had been explaining to us how the municipality had been putting in these brand new concrete pylons, just during the last several months.
 She had been watching the progress from her home in Viladesuso, our destination for day nineteen on the Portuguese Camino.
 Fascinating that so many pilgrims take these kilometer markers as souvenirs.
 What a shame!

-The Avenida bends to the west and becomes the Rúa Rosalía de Castro, ahead.
+The Avenida bends to the west and becomes the Rúa Rosalía de Castro, shown below.

-In about 400 meters, we turned left off the PO-552 and onto the Rúa José Manuel Andreíni, then took the next right on the Rúa Vicenta Rodríguez Cachada, to walk by this historic church of the Parroquia de Santa María.
-Here is Glyvia by its distinctive bell tower.
+In about 500 meters, we turned left off the PO-552 and onto the Rúa José Manuel Andreíni, then took the next right on the Rúa Vicenta Rodríguez Cachada, to walk by this historic church of the Parroquia de Santa María.
+To the left is Glyvia by its distinctive bell tower.

 While the church is not so very beautiful, it is a suitable landmark.

 After the church, we turned right onto the Rúa San Bernardo as it walks onward.
-Shortly after the church, the Albergue de Peregrinos is on your left.
+Shortly after the church, the Albergue de Peregrinos de A Guarda is on your left.

 A left turn onto the Rúa da Guía and we walked by the Plaza of the same name.
 I took a photo of the charming Capilla Virgen de La Guía in the Plaza.
 The sight of a church always brings me to a present moment.